Duel of the Titans: Cast

+Production

+The film was conceived by Sergio Leone, shortly after he collaborated on the screenplay of The Seven Revenges.
+Leone was offered the direction but declined, backing Corbucci in return for Corbucci's earlier backing on The Last Days of Pompeii.

 Release

-Romolo e Remo was released in Italy on 6 December 1961 with a 108-minute running time.
-It was released in the United States (as Duel of the Titans) in an 89-minute running time in June 1963.
+The film was released in Italy on 6 December 1961 with a 108-minute running time.
+It was a box office success, grossing about 712 million lire.
+It was released in the United States as Duel of the Titans in an 89-minute running time in June 1963.